WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 Configure OAuth information.

-Here you need to enter two URLs.
-Copy the two URLs provided by the Post SMTP Plugin, then click Create.
+Here you need to fill in two URLs.
+Simply copy the two URLs provided by the Post SMTP Plugin, then click Create.

 Creation completed.

-After filling them in, simply proceed to the next step in the Post SMTP Plugin until completion.
+After filling them in, simply proceed to the next steps in Post SMTP until the setup is complete.

 Publish the application.